MagicLeo21/PodcastTranscripts/EnglishPod/[023]Making_an_Appointment.md

 **DIALOGUE FIRST TIME**

+> A: Hello, Fairbrook Consulting, how may I help you?

+> B: Yes, this is Julianne Horton, and I'm calling to arrange an appointment with Ms. McNealy.

+> A: Certainly, what day were you thinking of?

+> B: How's Thursday?
+Does she have any time available then?

+> A: Um. . . let me double check. . . unfortunately, she's booked solid on Thursday, how does next Monday work for you?

+> B: Actually, I've got something scheduled on Monday.
+Can she do Tuesday?

+> A: Sure, Tuesday's perfect.
+May I ask where you're calling from?

+> B: Sure, Merton Financial Advisors.

+> A: Oh, actually, Tuesday's no good.
+Sorry 'bout that.

 **Erica:** Well, I guess Ms. McNealy does not want to speak to any financial adviser.

 **Marco:** Hehe.
 Yeah, I guess she doesn't really wanna invest in the stock market, ha?